ardishko/OuterHeaven/README.md

 packages that I plan to submit to nixpkgs in the future, some of which are referenced in packages.nix but mostly not.
 The name is **pkgcustom** because it sounded cool in my head.
 </details>

+## Plans

+- [ ] non-nixlang configurations in their own folder (so that the used languages percentage can be accurate)
+- [x] Multi-system configuration
+- [ ] Jovian NixOS setup
+- [ ] Impermanence
+- [ ] Disko (for each machine)

+...And more!
+(There are some things that are too insignificant for me to permanently add to this plans section)

 ## Cool people